Last Updated on

 For ages, women have been delivering babies through the vagina.
 Birthing is a natural experience and is certainly one of the many pros of natural childbirth.
 Here are a few more:

 Mothers who choose natural childbirth recover much faster than those from a C-section.
 They can generally stand up within a few hours of the delivery and walk around without support.
 During childbirth, hormones called endorphins are released in the body.
 These prove to be pain-relieving and help the body in dealing with pain.
-As compared to this, a caesarean section can take up to 4 to 5 weeks to heal completely and needs medical attention throughout this period.
+As compared to this, a caesarean section can take up to 4 to 5 weeks to heal and even six months for the internal stitches to heal completely and needs medical attention throughout this period.

 - Better connected to the entire process: